 About Us - Project Information

-The Screening, Technology And Research in Genetics (STAR-G) Project began as a multi-state collaborative effort, led by the Hawai‘i Department of Health, to obtain research data, identify strategies, and develop materials for addressing the financial, ethical, legal, and social issues (FELSI) surrounding the use of MS/MS for neonatal metabolic screening of culturally and ethnically diverse populations.
+The Screening, Technology And Research in Genetics (STAR-G) Project began as a multi-state collaborative effort, led by the Hawai‘i Department of Health, to obtain research data, identify strategies, and develop materials for addressing the financial, ethical, legal, and social issues (FELSI) surrounding the use of tandem mass spectrometry for neonatal metabolic screening of culturally and ethnically diverse populations.
 The project was funded by the Health Resources and Services Administration (HRSA) through a Special Projects of Regional and National Significance (SPRANS) grant.
-The STAR-G Project officially ended in 2004, but the Hawai‘i Department of Health continues to maintain and update the STAR-G website and parent fact sheets.
+Six states participated in the STAR-G project: Alaska, California, Hawaii, Idaho, Oregon, and Washington.

 - Convening focus groups of mothers to discuss the financial, ethical, legal and social issues surrounding expanded newborn screening.